Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside volatility of 3.6% in the last 5 years of Volatility less than 7%, we see it is relatively lower, thus better in comparison to the benchmark SPY (12.1%)
+• The downside risk over 5 years of Volatility less than 7% is 3.4%, which is lower, thus better compared to the benchmark SPY (11.9%) in the same period.

 Sharpe: